-I will say no every time and here’s why.
+When someone wants to do this, I will say no every time and here’s why.

 Recent studies show that Internet browsing on mobile devices now accounts for more than 50% of Internet traffic.
 That means more than half your visitors are viewing your site on a tablet or smartphone.

-In response to this trend, in April 2015, Google added mobile responsiveness as part of it’s site search ranking algorithm.
+In response to this trend, in April 2015, Google added mobile responsiveness as part of its site search ranking algorithm.
 This means, all other things being equal, a site that is mobile responsive will rank higher in search results than a non-mobile friendly site.

 Our themes and templates meet Google’s “mobile friendly” standards.
 This means better search rankings and more visitors.

-A website the merely “resizes” to fit the desktop version of the site into a mobile screen is not considered “mobile friendly” by Google and therefore will take a SEO and search ratings hit.
+A website that merely “resizes” to fit the desktop version of the site into a mobile screen is not considered “mobile friendly” by Google and therefore will take a SEO and search ratings hit.

 Bad Reader Experiences